Flaxee/go-maconverter/README.md

 # Readme

-This is a small application/package written in Go, which converts/translates MAC-adresses from one format to another.<br/>
+This is a small application written in Go, which converts/translates MAC-adresses from one format to another.<br/>
 The following 3 formats are currently available:<br/>
 xxxx.xxxx.xxxx<br/>
 xx:xx:xx:xx:xx:xx<br/>